-‘Real Housewives Of Atlanta’ Star Porsha Williams Shows Off Hourglass Figure In Curve-Hugging Hot-Pink Dress
+‘Real Housewives Of Atlanta’ Star Porsha Williams Shows Off Hourglass Figure In Curve-Hugging Hot Pink Dress

 ????❤️????I couldn’t have asked for better bunch for my @marchofdimes Luncheon!!
 So many talented mothers, friends, sisters here to share their testimony in order to empower other women!
 These women came to my luncheon with an open heart and told there “Unspoken stories” about their road to motherhood and other health related issues we don’t normally feel comfortable to discuss!
 There is power in using our voices…we will use them so that others know they are not alone in their journey!
 We stand together with #MarchofDimes to insure healthy mothers and strong babies!
 Thank you my beauty Brave sisters!
 Visit MarchofDimes.org to share your “Unspoken story”❤️ ????☁️#PorshaNewNationalAmbassador #Charity ???? @freddyoart #Rhoa

 The other housewives have popped in more recent photos and videos on Porsha’s Instagram as well.
-In one of those posts, she’s posing for a photo with Nene Leakes, Cynthia Bailey, and Tanya Sam.
-Love And Hip Hop Atlanta’s Rasheeda Frost is also in the shot.
-The caption reveals that the reality TV stars participated in an Entertainment & Entrepreneurship panel together but it’s unclear whether it will be featured in a future episode.
+In one of those posts, she’s posing for a photo with co-stars NeNe Leakes, Cynthia Bailey, and Tanya Sam, as well as Love & Hip Hop: Atlanta‘s Rasheeda Frost.
+The caption noted that the reality TV stars participated in an Entertainment & Entrepreneurship panel together, though it’s unclear whether it will be featured in a future episode.

 In a separate post, Porsha revealed that she attended one of Marlo Hampton’s charity events on October 11.

 Will this sense of camaraderie be a running theme of the next season of RHOA?
 Or will fans see much more of the drama they’ve come to expect?
-The audience will just have to wait and see
+Viewers will just have to wait and see

 Season 12 of The Real Housewives Of Atlanta premieres on November 3 on Bravo.